 Postnatal: Postpartum Care, Newborn Care and Lactation Consultation.

-A few days after the birth, or soon after you arrive home from the hospital, I will come for a brief postpartum visit to offer breastfeeding support and address any initial postpartum concerns.
-I would then like to meet within 2-3 weeks to see how you are doing, review the birth, get feedback about my role, and to admire your baby.
+A few days after the birth, or soon after you arrive home from the hospital, I will come for a postpartum visit to offer breastfeeding support and address any initial postpartum concerns.
+We will discuss how you are doing and review the birth.
+I will also provide a typed timeline of your labor and delivery.

 We are now offering extended postpartum care to clients.
 We come in and help those first few days and weeks after bringing home a new baby.
 Services include, but are not limited to, help with self-care recovery, postpartum comfort measures, infant care, parenting information and assistance with learning to feed and take care of your baby, as well as other practical services.